M.A. in Modern Languages – Applied Linguistics & TESOL

 Deadline: Selection for admission to the program occurs throughout the year.
 It is recommended that you complete the application process 1-2 months prior to the semester in which you plan to enroll.

 Financial assistance is available in the form of scholarships and assistantships.
-For more information, please contact the Department of Modern Languages.
+For more information, please contact the Chair of the Department of Modern Languages.